aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 #### 2.5 When not to use regular expressions

 When used with care, regexes are very fast.
-However, they're usually overkill when you are merely searching for literal strings.
+However, they're usually overkilling when you are merely searching for literal strings.
 This is especially true if you know in advance which part of a string you want to test.

-For instance, in the case when you want to check a literal string whether it's end with a semicolon (**;**).
+For instance, in the case when you want to check a literal string whether it ends with a semicolon (**;**).
 If you use regex like

 ```js
 var isEndUpWithSemicolon = /;$/.test(str);